 You follow the rules, or else we (the sibling-cousins, cohort, instructors) will eject you from the communication group, and freeze your access to our information transactions.
 Professor Shani teaching in classroom-3 narrative of the threat of excommunication and dismissal is further embroidered with contributing voices from Shani's rashi, incoming drishti to bhava-3, Shani's angle from Chandra, Shani's placement in navamsha, planetary tenants in those bhava ruled by Shani, etc.

 Shani-Vrizabha * obligation to message about conserved values, collections

 Shani-Mithunaya * obligation to message about mentality

-Shani-Karkata * obligation to administer and message about customs, security, patriotic roots
+Shani-Karkata * obligation to administer and message about folkways, ancient customs, and established cultural norms, security, patriotic roots

 Shani-Kanya * obligation to message about service, debt, medicine, accusation

 Shani in Vrizchika * obligation to message about transformation

 Shani-Makara * obligation to message about governance